Daily Hydration · Activity Adjusted · 2026

 Weight-Based Formula

 The most reliable personal baseline: drink 0.5–0.67 oz per pound of body weight daily.
-For a 150 lb person, that's 75–100 oz.
+For a 150 lb person, that is 75–100 oz.
 For a 200 lb person, 100–134 oz.
-This calculator uses 0.6 oz/lb as the baseline, adjusted for activity and climate.
+This calculator uses 0.6 oz/lb as the baseline, adjusted for sex, activity, and climate.

 Exercise Hydration

-Drink 16–20 oz of water 2 hours before exercise.
+Drink 16–20 oz 2 hours before exercise.
 During exercise, drink 7–10 oz every 15–20 minutes.
 After exercise, drink 16–24 oz for every pound of body weight lost through sweat.
 Sports drinks with electrolytes benefit exercise lasting over 60 minutes.

 Pregnancy & Breastfeeding

-Pregnant women need an additional 10 oz (300ml) per day above baseline.
-Breastfeeding women need 16 oz (500ml) extra daily — breast milk is 87% water.
+Pregnant women need an additional 10 oz (300 ml) per day above baseline.
+Breastfeeding women need 16 oz (500 ml) extra daily — breast milk is 87% water.
 Staying well-hydrated during pregnancy reduces the risk of urinary tract infections and constipation.

 Signs of Dehydration